Mikaela Shiffrin has something to say

-In what was a telling statement, Shiffrin was victorious in Levi at the end of November without Eileen at her side.
-Such is her mental fortitude, she was able to adapt.
-Plus she still has an incredible team around her, headed up by US ski coaches Mike Day and Jeff Lackie.
+Such is her mental fortitude, and that in part comes from the structure she has put around her.
 That structure, as well as her level-headedness, gives her the platform required to achieve the remarkable.
 And what was perhaps most remarkable about her performances last season was what she did in Super-G.

 " Mikaela is the best skier in recent years, technically she’s perfect"